Tanzania’s elephants are in crisis.

 The Goals of the Campaign

-The campaign aims to win the commitment of the incoming government to take the following three actions:
+The campaign aims to win the commitment of the Government to take the following three actions:

-1. To arrest and prosecute the major ivory traders operating in the country.
+1. Government commitment to arrest and prosecute the major ivory traders operating in the country.

 By prosecuting the major ivory traders, we remove locally the incentives and means to poach elephants.
 The prosecution of traders will break down poaching networks, and deter others from becoming involved in poaching and the illegal ivory trade.